Mellit7/Smartthings-SqueezeBox-Control/README.md

 ### Player Notes

-Players can be added up to 5 at a time.
+**For manual installation only** Players can be added up to 5 at a time.
 If you need more than 5 players, since players are not deleted, additon players can be added by simply entering new MAC values and saving the player settings again.
+If you have more than 5 players, you may find the installation SmartApp easier.

 Players are not automatically deleted unless the server device is deleted.
 This is to minimize impact on any smart apps installed.
 If a player device needs deleting, manually delete it in the app or IDE first, and then edit the settings preferences in the server and remove the MAC id from the list.
 Otherwise the player will be recreated the next time settings are updated.
 Testing found that after deleting a player, settings needs to be resaved to properly update the device.
 Otherwise, it will throw errors.